YoannPa/BiocompR/README.md

 In grid.Call(C_convert, x, as.integer(whatfrom), as.integer(whatto),  :
   reached elapsed time limit.
 ```
 This warning seems to happen randomly when executing code using the ggplot2 and/or grid packages.
-Usually after executing one more time the chuck of code the warning does not display anymore.
+Usually after executing one more time the chunck of code the warning does not display anymore.
 The current statues of this issue can be tracked [**here**](https://stackoverflow.com/questions/51247102/reached-elapsed-time-limit-errors-in-r).

 **⚠️ Using alpha for a discrete variable is not advised.**
 ```R